UCSB-CS56-Projects/cs56-tutorials-image-zoom/README.md

 ##Introduction

-  TA tutorial illustrating how to do simple zoom in and zoom out controls on, for example, a map image.
+  This tutorial illustrating how to do simple zoom in and zoom out controls on, for example, a map image.
 Useful for cs56-misc-map-gui.
 Here is a screenshot of the basic interface.

 ##Interface